luomus/triplestore/readme.md

 ### Common parameters

-For all requests defined bellow (except for taxon-search), you can use these common parameters:
+For all requests defined below (except for taxon-search), you can use these common parameters:

 * format - RDFXMLABBREV, RDFXML, JSON_RDFXMLABBREV, JSON_RDFXML (default is RDFXMLABBREV)
 * limit - integer (there is no hard coded maximum; default is 1000)